 Variants make working with components in Figma easier and more intuitive to use.
-Learn how to get up and running with the fundamentals of variants in this tutorial by Jeremy Osborn, Director of Learning for Aquent Gymnasium.
+Learn how to get up and running with the fundamentals of variants in this tutorial.

 Jeremy Osborn: Variants are a feature in Figma that allow anyone to add a component to a page, browse through multiple variations, and then choose the one they want.
 This is a huge benefit because it cuts down the number of components you need to create and makes it easy for anyone working with this project to find what they need.